kpotnuru/barcode/README.md

 # barcode

-The implementation can be used to show barcode label on Pick/Pack Print in IBM Sterling Web Store.
+This implementation can be used to show barcode label on Pick/Pack Print in IBM Sterling Web Store.